Shopify/react-native-performance/docs/docs/guides/react-native-performance-navigation/best-practices.md

 ### Conditional Rendering

-If you want to show views based on [conditional rendering](https://reactjs.org/docs/conditional-rendering.html), it is important that `ReactNavigationPerformanceView` is rendered **uncoditionally**.
+If you want to show views based on [conditional rendering](https://reactjs.org/docs/conditional-rendering.html), it is important that `ReactNavigationPerformanceView` is rendered **unconditionally**.
 You can take a look at the following example for reference:

 ```ts
 // Property determining which component is rendered